iesahin/xvc/book/src/ref/xvc-pipeline-step-new.md

 Usage: xvc pipeline step new [OPTIONS] --step-name <STEP_NAME> --command <COMMAND>

 Options:
-  -s, --step-name <STEP_NAME>  Name of the new step -c, --command <COMMAND>      Step command to run
+  -p, --pipeline-name <PIPELINE_NAME>  Name of the pipeline this command applies to -s, --step-name <STEP_NAME>          Name of the new step -c, --command <COMMAND>              Step command to run
       --when <WHEN>                    When to run the command.
 One of always, never, by_dependencies (default).
 This is used to freeze or invalidate a step manually
   -h, --help                           Print help

 ```